hmcts/chart-ccd/README.md

 ## Override Services

-If you have any services already dependent in yout chart, then you want to override: eg.,
+If you have any services already dependent in your chart, then you want to override: eg.,

 **S2S Config**
-If you already have s2s dependency in your own chart Then Overrride with below environment variables with relevant s2s uri:
+If you already have s2s dependencies in your own chart Then Overrride with below environment variables with relevant s2s uri:
 ```
 ccd: